 The consequences of a booster seat violation can extend far beyond a ticket, especially if you are involved in a car crash.
 While the violation itself may not add points to your license, it can have a serious financial impact on a personal injury claim.
 If your child is injured in an accident and they were not in the proper booster seat, an insurance company may argue that your negligence contributed to their injuries.
 This legal concept, known as comparative fault, could significantly reduce the compensation you receive for your child’s medical bills and suffering.
 It’s a heartbreaking situation where a simple oversight could affect your family’s ability to fully recover.

-Are There Any Exceptions to the Law?
+Are There Exceptions to the Booster Seat Law?

 While Missouri’s booster seat laws are in place to protect our kids, life isn’t always straightforward.
 You might wonder what to do when you’re grabbing an Uber, sending your child off on the school bus, or facing an unexpected emergency.
 The law does account for some of these unique situations.
 It’s helpful to know when the standard rules apply and when there’s a bit of flexibility.